-Outcomes Specific to Associate of Science in Biology
+Outcomes Specific to Associate of Science in Agriculture

-Outcome 3: Demonstrate a grasp of biological and related concepts foundational to advanced courses in Biology.
-Advanced courses shall be defined as courses commonly considered Junior and Senior level at baccalaureate degree granting institutions.

-Outcome 4: Demonstrate preparation for continued pursuit of Biology education leading to a baccalaureate or professional degree in a branch of Biology.
+- Outcome 3: Interpret agricultural and related concepts foundational to advanced courses in Agriculture.
+Advanced courses shall be defined as courses commonly considered Junior and Senior level at baccalaureate degree granting institutions. - Outcome 4: Design a plan for continued pursuit of an Agriculture education leading to a baccalaureate or professional degree in a branch of the Agriculture.